Joost Balbian: Life and work

 Balbian also loved alchemy.
 He accumulated a very extensive collection of alchemical writings over the years.
 He meticulously described the works he collected.
 His manuscript on alchemy is in the collection of the British Library.
 He also edited two alchemy books.
 Both were published by Christoffel van Rafelingen in Leiden.
 The first work, written in 1599, was titled "Tractatus Septum" or "The Seven Tracts" contains seven tracts surrounding the philosopher's stone, taken from the ancient manuscript.
-In the second book, among other things, the secrets of Jodocus Greverus (Balbian's Latin name) and statements by the philosipher Alanus van Rijsel about the Philosopher's Stone are represented.
-Balbian believed that "Alchemy was a science, which was a gift from God, but accesible only to a limited group who were able to grasp the not freely accessible matter."
+In the second book, among other things, the secrets of Jodocus Greverus (Balbian's Latin name) and statements by the philosopher Alanus van Rijsel about the Philosopher's Stone are represented.
+Balbian believed that "Alchemy was a science, which was a gift from God, but accessible only to a limited group who were able to grasp the not freely accessible matter."
 (Translated by Vaughn Adams.)

-Balbian died on May 2, 1616 at the age of 72 in his hometown of Gouda.
+Balbian died on May 2, 1616, at the age of 72 in his hometown of Gouda.
 He was buried six days later in the Sint Janskerk in Gouda, South Holland.
-According to Volgens Muylwijk, he was not buried at the church, but in the cemetary because he belonged to the Counter-Remonstrants.
+According to Volgens Muylwijk, he was not buried at the church, but in the cemetery, because he belonged to the Counter-Remonstrants.
 After the Remonstrants "had had to leave the field", Balbian would, according to Muylwijk, be reburied more than five years later in the Sint Janskerk.
 The former Archivist of the Reformed Municipality of Gouda, Henny Van Dolder de Wit, showed on the basis of the grave book of the church and the chamber book of Gouda that Muylwijk's reading is incorrect.
 According to Van Dolder de Wit, Balbian bought the grave in early 1616 and was buried there on May 8.
 Above his grave, an epitaph is mounted, presumably written by Gregorious Cool.
 In the text of the epitaph, his love for alchemy is referenced.
 Balbian was succeeded as the city physician by Martinus Herculanus Bloncq.
 There is also an epitaph of Bloncq in the Sint Janskerk.